yhat/ggpy/docs/contributing.rst

 Some guidelines on contributing to ggplot:

-* Please submit a Pull Requests.
+* Please submit a Pull Request.
 * Pull Requests can be submitted as soon as there is code worth discussing.
   Pull Requests track the branch, so you can continue to work after the PR is submitted.
   Review and discussion can begin well before the work is complete,